 In 2016-2019 I was the lead of the receiver work package for the BINGO 21cm experiment in Brasil.
 This included outlining and setting up a prototype room temperature correlation receiver at 1GHz, as well as working on testing of the prototype BINGO horn, and working on the RFI surveys to select a radio quiet site for the telescope.

 In 2006-2010 I was involved with the construction and commissioning of the second-generation One Centimetre Receiver Array (OCRA) receiver.
 This was an 8 beam receiver that worked at a frequency of 30 GHz (1cm wavelength).
 It was partially constructed in an engineering test setup prior to the start of my PhD.
-I was actively involved with dismantling the setup, and reassembling it into a complete the receiver (I’ve lent a hand with screwing it all together, and the majority of the testing of it), and by the end of my PhD it was installed on the Torun telescope for commissioning.
+I was actively involved with dismantling the setup, and reassembling it into a complete receiver (I’ve lent a hand with screwing it all together, and the majority of the testing of it), and by the end of my PhD it was installed on the Torun telescope for commissioning.